lcwatkins/lcwatkins.github.io/about/about.md

                 <p> I am graduating in December with a Ph.D. in Physical Chemistry.
 My work primarily
                 focuses on using computer simulations and statistics to study how protons (hydrogen ions) move through the M2 channel in the influenza A virus in order to help guide drug-design efforts.
-I have also done some really cool work using machine learning to develop new methods for running simulations of proteins. <a href="/about/projects.html">See more here.</a> </p>
+I have also done some really cool work using machine learning to develop new methods for running simulations of proteins. <a href="/projects/projects.html">See more here.</a> </p>

                 <p> Outside of data science, I am passionate about being involved in all the communities I find myself in, whether that's
                 co-chairing a committee on department culture or volunteering at a nearby nursing home.
-I love running and reading, and
-                I cycle through other hobbies like knitting, playing the piano, and making cocktails.
-I am always learning something new. </p>
+I love running and reading, and cycling through other hobbies.
+I am always learning something new! </p>

                 <p> <strong> I am now seeking a Data Science job in Chicago! </strong> I am excited to continue extracting
                 insight from data (messy and all) in the business world.